A Glossary of Battery Terms

 - Discharge, deep -- Withdrawal of all electrical energy to the end-point voltage before the cell or battery is recharged.

-rate that would completely discharge a cell or battery in less than one hour.
+- Discharge, high-rate -- Withdrawal of large currents for short intervals of time, usually at a rate that would completely discharge a cell or battery in less than one hour.

 - Discharge, low-rate -- Withdrawal of small currents for long periods of time, usually longer than one hour.